databricks/databricks-sdk-py/docs/account/billing/budgets.rst

         .. code-block::

             from databricks.sdk import AccountClient
+            from databricks.sdk.service import billing

             a = AccountClient()

-            all = a.budgets.list()
+            all = a.budgets.list(billing.ListBudgetConfigurationsRequest())

         Get all budgets.

-        Gets all budgets associated with this account, including noncumulative status for each day that the budget is configured to include.
+        Gets all budgets associated with this account.

+        :param page_token: str (optional)
+          A page token received from a previous get all budget configurations call.
+This token can be used to retrieve the subsequent page.
+Requests first page if absent.

-        :returns: Iterator over :class:`BudgetWithStatus`
+        :returns: Iterator over :class:`BudgetConfiguration`

-    .. py:method:: update(budget_id: str, budget: Budget)
+    .. py:method:: update(budget_id: str, budget: UpdateBudgetConfigurationBudget) -> UpdateBudgetConfigurationResponse

         Usage: